FRRouting/frr/doc/user/pimv6.rst

    which groups to switch or not switch.
 If a group is PERMIT as per the PLIST, then the SPT switchover does not happen for it and if it is DENY, then the SPT switchover happens.
-   This command is vrf aware, to configure for a vrf, specify the vrf in the router pim6 block.
+   This command is VRF-aware.

 .. clicmd:: join-prune-interval (1-65535)
    :daemon: pimv6

-   Modify the join/prune interval that pim uses to the new value.
+   Modify the join/prune interval that PIM uses to the new value.
 Time is specified in seconds.
-This command is vrf aware, to configure for a vrf, enter the vrf submode.
 The default time is 60 seconds.
 If you enter a value smaller than 60 seconds be aware that this can and will affect convergence at scale.
+This command is VRF-aware.

 .. clicmd:: ip pim assert-interval (1000-86400000)